Configuration

 # Use different providers for different workflows

-# Gemini API (for agentic workflows)
+# Gemini API (for agent workflows)

 COPINANCEOS_GEMINI_API_KEY=AIzaSy...your-actual-key